-The pristine earth offers its unique expression of beauty in every land, but in the course of human history there came to be a place of perfection called France: a nation of geometry, of ideal forms, itself conceived in the form of a hexagonal star.
-Enveloped by five distinct mountain ranges and three coastlines, its inner landscapes are defined by five large rivers and fifty-five affluents.
+More down to earth, we can observe that France is enveloped by five distinct mountain ranges and three coastlines, its inner landscapes are defined by five large rivers and fifty-five affluents.
 These have sculpted France into a generous womanly body of hills, curves, and hollows.

-The Louvois fountain, near the Palais-Royal in Paris, features women-breasts revealed-representing four great rivers: La Seine, La Loire, Le Saône, Le Rhône, La Garonne.
+The Louvois fountain, near the Palais-Royal in Paris, features women-their breasts revealed-representing four great rivers: La Seine, La Loire, Le Saône, Le Rhône, La Garonne.
 These are the givers of life.
-A woman is the giver of form, and the great river cultures of the Near East, from Egypt to Mesopotamia to the Ganges, all paid tribute to the goddess.
-In France, the goddess was never entirely stripped of her glory.
-The most iconic cathedral in Paris, as well as Chartres, was dedicated to the mother of Jesus.
+A woman is the giver of form, and for this reason the great river cultures the Near East, from Egypt to Mesopotamia to the Ganges, all paid tribute to the goddess.